-Jackpot!
+JACKPOT!
 Winning $2.04 billion Powerball ticket sold in Altadena - NewsBreak

 “There’s no one else that deserves it more than this man,” one of Chahayed’s sons said about his father.

-Chahayed, who wore a California Lottery shirt that read “millionaire made here,” came to the U.S. from Syria in the 1980s looking for a better life.
-He said he and his family worked hard to open and manage their own store.
+Chahayed, who wore a California Lottery shirt that read “millionaire made here,” said he would share the money with his children and 11 grandchildren.

-On Tuesday, he was handed a check for his portion of the winnings, which he said he will share with his children and 11 grandchildren.

 “We are excited.
 We are happy for California, happy for Los Angeles County and happy for the city of Altadena, we are happy for the schools, they’re going to get more money,” Chahayed told KTLA.